asdfMaciej/ragdoll/README.md

 ragdoll delete "path/to/file.md"
 ```

+## license

+ragdoll is licensed under the Apache-2.0 License.

 ---

-thanks @TypicalAM for the name
+shoutout @TypicalAM for the cool name